 About Your Surgery

-This guide will help you prepare for your total abdominal hysterectomy at Memorial Sloan Kettering (MSK)and help you understand what to expect during your recovery.
+This guide will help you prepare for your total abdominal hysterectomy and other gynecologic surgeries at Memorial Sloan Kettering (MSK).
+It will also help you understand what to expect during your recovery.
 Read through this guide at least once before your surgery and use it as a reference in the days leading up to your surgery.
+Bring this guide with you every time you come to MSK, including the day of your surgery.
+You and your healthcare team will refer to it throughout your care

 In a total abdominal hysterectomy, your uterus and cervix will be removed.
 You may be having a hysterectomy because you have uterine, cervical, or ovarian cancer, uterine fibroids, endometriosis, heavy vaginal bleeding, or pelvic pain.
-Your doctor will explain why you are having the surgery.
+Your doctor will explain why you’re having the surgery.

-The uterus is located in the lower abdomen between the bladder and rectum.
-The lower narrow end of the uterus is called the cervix (see Figure 1).
-The ovaries and fallopian tubes are attached to the uterus.
+Your reproductive system includes your ovaries, fallopian tubes, uterus, cervix, and vagina (see Figure 1).
+Your uterus is located in your lower abdomen (belly) between your bladder and rectum.
+The lower narrow end of the uterus is called the cervix.
+Your ovaries and fallopian tubes are attached to your uterus.

 After your hysterectomy, you will not be able to have children naturally.
 Menstruation will also stop.
-A hysterectomy does not cause menopause unless your ovaries are removed.
+A hysterectomy doesn’t cause menopause unless your ovaries are removed.
 If you have questions about preserving your fertility, ask your doctor for a referral to a fertility specialist.

 Your surgeon will make an incision (surgical cut) on your abdomen (belly).
 They will remove your uterus and cervix through the incision and close up the incision with sutures (stitches).